V-Squared/V-Squared.github.io/diy/parts/data-disks.md

 # Boot Disk
 ## Which type of Disk we choose for Boot Disk?
-We choose SSD for the Boot Disk, because it is simply more faster than the HD
+We choose SSD for the Boot Disk, because it is simply more faster than the HD.
+Boot disk affects boot up and shut down speed, key programs, and daily tasks performed on a PC.

 ## Comparison Table
 ## Boot Disk Comparison Table